 Spring is in the air, and here comes the green!
-With the ushering in of the season comes the Feast Day of St. Patrick on this Saturday, March 17th.
-In honor of the season, here is an All-Things-Celtic Gift Guide to help you celebrate this beautiful green time of year and this great saint of the Catholic Church.
+With the ushering in of the season comes the feast day of St. Patrick of Ireland on March 17th.
+In honor of the season, here is an all-things-Celtic gift guide to help you celebrate this beautiful green time of year and this great saint of the Catholic Church.

-St. Patrick lived in 5th century Ireland, a time of Druid priests, Celtic rituals, and nature-based spirituality.
+St. Patrick lived in 5th century Ireland, a time of pagan Druid priests, Celtic rituals, and nature-worship.
 St. Patrick successfully, and peacefully, converted the entire island by brilliantly using their own pagan traditions, images, and spirituality to teach them about the Christian faith.

 For example, for the ancient Celts the sun wheel symbolized the importance of the sun and its life-giving properties.
-This symbol was given new and deeper meaning when it was merged with the cross of Jesus, creating the popular and very cool-looking Celtic Cross.
+This symbol was given new and deeper meaning when it was merged with the cross of Jesus, creating the popular and very distinct Celtic cross.

 - Celtic crosses aren’t just for tombstones!
 To incorporate this beautiful symbolism into your life, shop our large selection of Celtic Crosses to decorate your home or office, as well as our selection of men’s and women’s Celtic Cross necklaces.